apluslms/a-plus-rst-tools/README.md

   Can be set to true or false.
 Overrides any options set in the conf.py or config.yaml files.
 * `reveal-submission-feedback`: rule for revealing submission feedback.
 See [instructions](#defining-reveal-rules).
 * `reveal-model-solutions`: rule for revealing model solutions.
 See [instructions](#defining-reveal-rules).
+* `grading-mode`: which submission determines the final score for this exercise ("best" or "last").
+Defaults to "best".
+  If delayed feedback is used (`reveal-submission-feedback` is set to something other than "immediate"), defaults to "last".

 The contents of the questionnaire directive define the questions and possible instructions to students.